JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/require-homepage.md

 # require-homepage

-💼 This rule is enabled in the 📦 `recommended-publishable` config.

 <!-- end auto-generated rule header -->

 This rule checks for the existence of the `"homepage"` property in a package.json, and reports a violation if it doesn't exist.